+Lactose intolerance is a food intolerance where the small intestine doesn’t make enough of the enzyme lactase necessary for digesting the lactose sugar in milk.
 More than half the world’s population has some degree of lactose intolerance.
-Gas and bloating are classic symptoms of lactose intolerance, but it can be tricky to diagnose because the symptoms overlap with so many other conditions, including irritable bowel syndrome (IBS), celiac disease, H. pylori infection, and gallstones.
+Gas and bloating are classic symptoms of lactose intolerance, but it can be tricky to diagnose because the symptoms overlap with so many other conditions, including irritable bowel syndrome (IBS), celiac disease, H. pylori infection, SIBO, and gallbladder dysfunction.

 Symptoms of lactose intolerance include:

 Lactose intolerance is recognized as a potential cause of irritable bowel syndrome, and it is sometimes confused with a poorly functioning gallbladder, as it can mimic similar signs and symptoms such as nausea, bloating, and abdominal pain.

 There are three types of lactose intolerance: primary, secondary, and congenital.

 Primary lactose intolerance occurs naturally with age.
 As we grow older, we become less reliant on milk and our bodies become less accustomed to processing milk.
 Therefore, lactose intolerance can sometimes arise.

 Secondary lactose intolerance occurs because of injury or disease.
 Celiac disease and Crohn’s both affect the lining of the small intestine and can cause secondary lactose intolerance.
 Gastrointestinal infections like Giardia and Rotavirus are also common causes of lactose intolerance, which can be temporary or permanent.

 Congenital lactose intolerance, although rare, is a genetic condition in which infants are born without lactase and must rely on lactose-free formula for survival.